signalfx/otelworkshop/docs/apm/host/python.md

 **Open the first terminal window** in your Linux instance and set up environment and run Python Flask server using auto-instrumentation:

+><ins>If you are doing this workshop as part of a group, before the next step, add your initials do the APM environment</ins>
+>edit the `run-server.sh` script below and add your initials to the environment i.e. change:
+>`export OTEL_RESOURCE_ATTRIBUTES=deployment.environment=apm-workshop`
+to
+>`export OTEL_RESOURCE_ATTRIBUTES=deployment.environment=sjl-apm-workshop`
 ```bash
 cd ~/otelworkshop/host/python
 source run-server.sh